Wasserwerfer 9000: Usage

 The Bundespolizei ordered over 100 Wasserwerfer 9000s over its production run, with state police forces across Germany also operating new or second-hand examples.
 These were typically used for riot control, however they could also be deployed in special circumstances to fight fires and to provide drinking water in droughts and disasters.
-Two were also purchased by the Zurich cantonal police in Switzerland.
+Two were also purchased by the Zürich cantonal police in Switzerland.

 Replacement

 The use of the Wasserwerfer 9000 in riot control has been the subject of controversy.
-In 1985, activist Günter Sare was killed when he was ran over by a Wasserwerfer 9000 that had hit him with pressurised water during a march in Frankfurt am Main.
+In 1985, activist Günter Sare was killed when he was run over by a Wasserwerfer 9000 that had hit him with pressurised water during a march in Frankfurt am Main.
 Subsequent investigations revealed that the water cannon's engine noise, cockpit layout and poor targeting controls had potentially distracted its crew.
 In 2011, retired engineer Dietrich Wagner was partially blinded when a blast of pressurised water from a Wasserwerfer 9000 hit his eyes during the Stuttgart 21 protests.
 The state of Baden-Württemberg eventually rewarded Wagner with €150,000 in compensation in 2016.

 In 2009, the first prototype Wasserwerfer 10000, manufactured by Rosenbauer International AG, was presented to the Bundespolizei.
 Since then, several federal and state riot police departments have received Wasserwerfer 10000s to replace older water cannons.
 By 2015, only 34 Wasserwerfer 9000s remained in service, with 6 being operated by the Bundespolizei and the remaining 28 operated by state police forces.
 Wasserwerfer 9000s have since been gradually decommissioned by most police departments across Germany on safety grounds, with some being donated to fire departments.

 Following criticism of police tactics in the 2011 England riots, Mayor of London Boris Johnson purchased three second-hand Bundespolizei Wasserwerfer 9000s in 2014 for use by the Metropolitan Police.
 The water cannons cost £322,000 to purchase, refurbish and repaint, with 78 faults being identified and repaired before they were to be placed into service.
 The Wasserwerfer 9000s were briefly used in training exercises before Home Secretary Theresa May refused to authorise their use in England and Wales.
 The potential use of water cannons in London was heavily criticised by members of the London Assembly and five of Britain's largest police forces, and in 2018, they were scrapped by Johnson's successor Sadiq Khan for £32,000 in scrap value.
 No water cannons have been used in the United Kingdom with the exception of Northern Ireland, where six vehicles built by GINAF are in use with the Police Service of Northern Ireland.